Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Measurement methodology

 {\tolerance=800 An additional contribution ($f_{\text{nonfid}}$) is introduced to take into account the presence of events not originating from the fiducial volume but satisfying the selections and is treated as background in the measurements.
 This contribution is referred to as the ``nonfiducial signal'' and is estimated from simulation for each signal model.
+The values of $f_{\text{nonfid}}$ are found to be consistent across the different observables considered, for the same production mechanism.
 Dedicated simulations have shown that the $m_{4\ell}$ distribution of these events is identical to that of the resonant fiducial signal.
 To minimize the model dependence of the measurement, the value of $f_{\text{nonfid}}$ is fixed to be a fraction of the fiducial signal component.
 The values of this fraction are reported in Table~\ref{tab:summarySM} and range between $4\%$ for the $\VBF$ production mechanism and up to $18\%$ for the $\ttH$ mode.
-The acceptance of the events originating from $\VH$ or $\ttH$ is lower than $\ggH$ and $\VBF$ events, reflecting the possible presence leptons in the final states not produced by the H boson decay and resulting in larger values of $f_{\text{nonfid}}$ for these production mechanisms. }
+The acceptance of the events originating from $\VH$ or $\ttH$ is lower than $\ggH$ and $\VBF$ events, reflecting the possible presence of leptons in the final states not produced by the H boson decay and resulting in larger values of $f_{\text{nonfid}}$ for these production mechanisms. }

 Generator-level observables used in the definition of the fiducial phase space are smeared by detector effects at reconstruction level.
 The $\epsilon_{i,j}^{f}$ response matrix is obtained from simulation, for each final state $f$, and is used to unfold the number of expected events in bin \textit{i} at the reconstruction level to the number of expected events of a given observable in bin \textit{j} at the fiducial level.
 For the measurement of the inclusive fiducial cross section, $\epsilon_{i,j}^{f}$ corresponds to a single number, the efficiency, listed in the second column of Table~\ref{tab:summarySM} for the various production mechanisms.
 The table also shows the acceptance $\mathcal{A}_{\text{fid}}$, defined as the fraction of signal events that fall within the fiducial phase space.